-- Law enforcement officials may be notified after administrative assessment of the situation. - Any student found to be in possession of a weapon, or involved in an assault, will immediately be suspended.
+- Law enforcement officials may be notified after administrative assessment of the situation.
+Local Police shall be called immediately if any student is found to be in the possession of a weapon, or involved in an assault.
+All confiscated weapons will be turned over to the police department at that time. - Any student found to be in possession of a weapon, or involved in an assault, will immediately be suspended.
 During this suspension, the school administrator will take the necessary steps in determining any additional action, which may include long-term suspension and possible expulsion.